Zhabyntsi, Ternopil Oblast

 Zhabyntsi (Жабинці) is a village in Vasylkivtsi rural hromada, Chortkiv Raion, Ternopil Oblast, Ukraine.

 History

 In Polish written sources, the settlement was first mentioned in 1443 as Staryi Yaroslav, which had the attributes of a city: a castle, town hall, and zemstvo court.

 Around 1600 the village was officially called Zhabyntsi.

+Remains of Trypillian and Rus' settlements have been discovered in the area during the 19th century.

 After the liquidation of the Husiatyn Raion on 19 July 2020, the village became part of the Ternopil Raion.